Anshsharma25/Garbage-Detection-Project/README.md

 # 🚀 YOLOv8m Custom Dataset: Garbage Detection 🌍
 📚 Overview
-This repository contains the implementation of an object detection model using YOLOv8m for classifying objects as "garbage" or "not garbage."
+This repository contains the implementation of an object detection model using YOLOv8m for classifying objects as "garbage".
 The model is trained on a custom dataset and utilizes the latest advancements in deep learning to efficiently detect and classify garbage-related objects.

 # 🛠 Project Setup
 📋 Prerequisites